-For the development of an Act 174-compliant regional energy plan, the most challenging policy considerations for the Commission are the appropriate mix of renewable energy generation sources to meet the state's 90 percent renewable energy target by 2050, and the siting of those renewable energy generation facilities.
-The renewable energy generation target established for the Windham Region by the Public Service Department standards is approximately 58,000 MWh (megawatt hours).
-Please see the attached Windham Region's Energy Generation Targets summary for more information.
+For the development of an Act 174-compliant regional energy plan, the most challenging policy considerations for the Commission are the appropriate mix of renewable energy generation sources to meet the state's 90% renewable energy target by 2050, and the siting of those renewable energy generation facilities.
+The renewable energy generation target established for the Windham Region is approximately 58,500 megawatt hours.